Fuzzyf-ace/front-study/javascript/grammars/BasicType.md

 ### instanceof && typeof

-typeof might return the followings: "undefined", "object", "function", "boolean", "number", "bigint", "string", "symbol" [[from mdn]](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof)
+typeof might return the followings: "undefined", "object", "function", "boolean", "number", "bigint", "string", "symbol" [[from mdn]](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) instanceof might return true or false, depends on the operand on the rightside is an instance of the constructor on the leftside. [[from mdn]](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof)

 instanceof: if the operand on the leftside is a primitive type, we can wrap it with an Object() to convert it to a reference type(an instance).